armendariz/terminal_recipes/README.md

 terminal_recipes
 ================

 NICAR 2015 class to introduce reporters to the power of the terminal.
 Nothing fancy, just the fundamentals.
 Contributions welcome!
-Share your knowledge
+Share your knowledge.

 This is designed to be Part 2 of a beginners' class: lightly touching on the basics and then getting into more interesting tools (fetching from the web, intermediate data wrangling, etc.)